Language selection

 Canada and Jordan also share strong people to-people links through a Jordanian-Canadian community largely centred in Toronto, Jordanian students studying in Canada, and Canadians living and working in Jordan.
 Canada is represented in Jordan by its embassy in Amman, which is one of our largest in the region.
 Jordan is represented in Canada by its embassy in Ottawa.

-Since 2016, through the Middle East Engagement Strategy, Canada has contributed over $649 million to support Jordan’s stability and resilience as it manages the effects of the conflicts in Iraq and Syria.
+From 2016 to 2025, through the Middle East Engagement Strategy, Canada contributed over $757 million to support Jordan’s stability and resilience as it managed the effects of the conflicts in Iraq and Syria.
 Jordan hosts over 650,697 registered Syrian refugees (possibly up to 1.3 million in total), representing more than 10% of its population.
 In addition to Syrian refugees, Jordan hosts another 67,250 registered Iraqi refugees, as well as more than 20,000 refugees from other countries.

 Trade relations

 Jordan is the first Arab country with which Canada has a Free Trade Agreement, signed in 2012.
-Bilateral trade in 2023 exceeded $326 million.
+Bilateral trade in 2024 exceeded $327 million.
+Canadian merchandise exports to Jordan were $161 million, and imports were $166 million.

 Canada’s exports to Jordan are diversified and span a range of sectors, including: